verado-technologies/verado-front-end-test/README.md

 If you are a new candidate please create a new branch and create a pull request.
 Please make sure you are using the [Angular CLI](https://cli.angular.io/) to structure your project.

 The aim of this test is to build a chat interface for [staging.verado.com](https://staging.verado.com) that matches the sites 'theme' as well as using your own initiative to add animations, style and UX you feel would work well for our particular use case.
+Please include some animations.

 Things you must include are: